Segmensation/segmensation-rtd/docs/source/development/add_explicit_functionality.rst

     </v-container>

+The template part is expandable in any way you want.
+You can add some dropdown menus or some text filed or ...
+Take a look at other components already created or get inspired from `Vuetify <https://v2.vuetifyjs.com/en/>`_

-Now lets create the watershed function call.
+For now lets create the watershed call to the backend.
-For this we need the script section of the vue file.
+The *<script>* section of the vue file is needed for this.

 .. code-block:: typescript